 Click to see what entrepreneurship faculty says.

-The Neeley School of Business at TCU is proud to host the fourth annual undergraduate-only Richards Barrentine Values and Ventures® Business Plan Competition.
+The Neeley School of Business at TCU is proud to host the fifth annual undergraduate-only Richards Barrentine Values and Ventures® Business Plan Competition.
 This international competition epitomizes the Neeley School’s mission – to develop ethical leaders with a global perspective who help shape the business environment – by encouraging student entrepreneurs to develop for-profit enterprises that impact society in meaningful ways..

 Ventures submitted for the Values and Ventures® competition must be for-profit values-centered enterprises.
 This is not a competition for nonprofit social enterprises.
 Examples include: for-profit businesses that also support the social or economic goals of customers, communities, employees and their families, suppliers and/or the environment.
 Consider contributions to sustainability, innovations in health and life sciences, innovations in energy, or opportunities for under-represented groups in business.
 Winning examples are showcased on our website.